-Dr. Stoddard is a Research Assistant Professor in the Department of Health Behavior and Health Education at the University of Michigan School of Public Health and teaches the Michigan Youth Violence Prevention Center course HBHE 680: Youth Violence Issues and Prevention.
+Dr. Stoddard is a Research Assistant Professor in the Department of Health Behavior and Health Education at the University of Michigan School of Public Health.
 Dr. Stoddard’s primary research interests focus on hope and purpose as protective factors for adolescents and young adults within a resiliency framework, and the impact of social context on both the development of hope and purpose and on adolescent health and risk behaviors.

 Dr. Heinze is currently a research investigator in the Department of Health Behavior and Health Education at the University of Michigan School of Public Health.
 Dr. Heinze’s primary research interests include belonging motivation and developmental transitions in adolescence and emerging adulthood.
 He is also interested in the formation of social judgments that lead to social exclusion/ostracism or prejudicial behavior, and how valence in social climate affects individuals’ mental and physical health.